ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Human Rights & State Repression
-  - Nonviolent resistance
+  - Nonviolent Resistance
   - Insurgencies
-  - Transitional justice
+  - Transitional Justice

 # Education to show in About widget
 education: